 - Analyze how money is transferred without cash.
 Much to our surprise they started transferring money between their accounts.
 On top of that they charged each other interest and thought they had invented it themselves.

 - Negotiate.
-With our kids allowances started early their money needs increased over the years.
-One day they announced, “We need a raise.”
+We gave allowances based on age.
+Then, one day they announced, “We need a raise.”
 We were so impressed with their presentation that we agreed on the spot.

 - Perform complex money management.
 By high school our kids were managing hundreds of dollars each semester for many of their day-to-day expenses.